ebrahimiG/SoftwareProject/Documents/code/DaramovieV4.5(testing)/notes/Daramovie.md

 And then when we hover : <br>
 We want to line grow from 0 width to 1 width (100% of the links width). we use `transform scaleX(1)`.

+### -- SHOWCASE --
+Now we want to build the showcase.